alangrainger/share-note/README.md

 ## Features

 🔹 Uploads using your current theme.
-I'm using [Primary](https://github.com/ceciliamay/obsidianmd-theme-primary) in this document.

 🔹 Local and remote image support.